Clan Henderson: Hendersons of Glencoe

 The Hendersons of Glen Coe, in the Highlands, take the English version of their name from the Gaelic MacEanruig, claiming descent from a Pictish prince, Eanruig Mor Mac Righ Neachtain, or big Henry son of King Neachtain.
 Neachtain (Nechtan mac Der-Ilei) is said to have reigned between 700 and 724.
 It is not known when the Hendersons came to Glen Coe but it is said Dougall MacHenry, the last of their chiefs in the direct line, fathered an heiress, who according to tradition had a son by her lover Aonghus Óg of Islay, and that their son was Ian (John) Fraoch.
 Ian Fraoch's son was Iain Abrach whose patronymic was MacIain and that became the designation of the chiefs of the MacDonalds of Glencoe.
 The Hendersons were the hereditary pipers and armor-bearers of the chiefs of the Clan MacDonald of Glencoe.

 The Henderson Stone—Clach Eanruig in Gaelic—is a granite boulder in a field a little south of Carnach in the Glencoe area.
 Historic tradition in the area includes two separate stories involving the Henderson Stone and a warning from a Campbell soldier of the impending massacre of 1692.
 One version of the story involves a soldier speaking a warning to the stone, in the presence of a local resident: "Great stone in the Glen, though you have every right to be there, if you knew what was to happen tonight you would not stay there on any account."
 The other version involves a Campbell piper playing a song at the stone, meant as a warning to the residents.
 Tradition has it that the local who heard the cryptic message escaped, but was unable to warn many others.

 In 1692 when the Massacre of Glencoe took place, it is said that the chief's personal attendant and piper, Big Henderson of the Chanters, was among those killed.

 Hendersons of Caithness

 Another group of Hendersons originated in Caithness in the far north of the Scottish Highlands.
 In the late 15th century, a family difference led Henry Gunn, youngest son of the Clan Gunn chief, to branch off, forming the Henderson family line in Caithness.

 Chief

-The Chief of Clan Henderson is Alistair Henderson of Fordell.
-The Chief is recognised by Lord Lyon, King of Arms, and is a member of the Standing Council of Scottish Chiefs.
+The Chief of Clan Henderson is Antony Henderson currently of Northampton England The Chief is recognised by Lord Lyon, King of Arms, and is a member of the Standing Council of Scottish Chiefs.